You are here

 Plants here are all sourced from beyond the three main islands that make up New Zealand.
 Keep an eye out for the native hibiscus.

-This collection is best viewed from the lookout to appreciate the geometric shape and natural patterns comprised of native sea holly and piripiri.
+A geometric garden best viewed from the lookout to appreciate the shape and natural patterns comprised of native sea holly and piripiri.

 Nau mai, haere mai – Welcome to this pā harakeke.
 This is a collection of prized harakeke selected long ago for their special leaf and fibre properties.
 There are varieties for making kete, whāriki, piupiu and cloaks from muka.

-If you would like to hauhake/collect harakeke rau from this pā you need to contact otari@wcc.govt.nz to get permission or come along to a regular harvest session which is at 2pm on the second Thursday of each month to learn the tikanga we follow.
+If you would like to hauhake/collect harakeke rau from this pā you need to contact otari@wcc.govt.nz to get permission or come to a regular harvest session at 2pm on the second Thursday of each month to learn the tikanga we follow.

 These harakeke were collected from around Aotearoa by Rene Orchiston of Gisborne, who gifted them to Manaaki Whenua.
 Now they form Te Kohinga Harakeke o Aotearoa – the National New Zealand Flax Collection.
 For more information about each variety check here for the harakeke you are interested in using its name or the number on the label.